ripple/crawler-hbase/README.md

 Get key for connections table using crawl key and peers' public keys.

 ###getInAndOutGoingPeers(connections)
 connections is an object representing all connections in one crawl.
-Each key is a <from,to> string Get in and outgoing links in the following format:
+Each key is a <from,to> string.
+The function returns in and outgoing links in the following format:
 ```javascript
 {
 	ingoings : <a mapping where each node is mapped to an array of its ingoing connections>